It may cost more than renting, but the benefits can’t be denied. We’ve all heard it before: buying a home

 The Tax Benefits Are Real

 Have you heard of mortgage interest?
-In the early years of your mortgage, interest is often a large part of your mortgage
+In the early years of your mortgage, interest is often a large part

 payment each month.
-Deducting the amount of your mortgage interest payments from your taxes is the chief tax
+Deducting the amount of your mortgage interest payments from your taxes is the chief

 benefit of owning a home.
-And, if you itemize your deductions, you can also deduct property tax payments and
+And, if you itemize your deductions, you can also deduct property tax payments

 other expenses from your federal income tax.